 - Winnetka, July 25-29, 8:30am-11:30am

 - Winnetka Park District, 600 Hibbard Rd (MAP)

 A Sports Education Community for Kids

 For kids that love football and want live access to NFL Alumni Players.

-THE GAME PLAN: Using recent game highlights, news and player stats, NFL Alumni players lead an interactive discussion focused on great plays… and the teamwork, sportsmanship, composure, tenacity and commitment within.
-We focus on what we can learn from the person inside the uniform.
+THE GAME PLAN: Using recent game highlights, news and player stats, NFL Alumni players lead an interactive discussion focused on great plays… and the skills, teamwork, sportsmanship, composure, tenacity and commitment within.

 5-Day, Half Day & Full Day camps